Ming-Tang/cross-chain-checkpoints-impl/README.md

 # Requirements

 Python 3 is required.

-Install the required packages.
+Install the required packages in `requirements.txt`.
 Start an Ethereum node such as Geth or Parity.

+# Usage

-Run `eth_reader.py` to retrieve the checkpoints.
+Run `eth_reader.py` to submit the checkpoints (requires a wallet in Ethereum node).

-Run `eth_checkpoints.py` to add checkpoints through a wallet within the Ethereum node.
+Run `eth_checkpoints.py` to load checkpoints from Ethereum chain (no Ethereum wallet required).